coop152/obsidian-vaults/Year 3/Third Year Project/Week of 30th Oct.md

 - Did an absolutely insane amount of re-typing to make every function that returned 0/1 actually return a bool instead.
 - In the process of doing that, changed lots of `0` pointer literals to `nullptr`.
+- Found bug where changing the calendar an item is in will not immediately update it's appearance.
+For example, it will not hide if the destination calendar is hidden and it will not take on the destination calendar's colour.